animals-lab/tsum-assistant/README.md

 ## Features

-- Modern frontend with Next.js 14 App Router
+- Modern frontend with Next.js 15 and React 19
 - Type-safe development with TypeScript
 - Fast and efficient API with FastAPI
+- LlamaIndex integration for building AI agent workflows
 - Development and production server configurations
-- Tailwind CSS for styling
+- Modern UI with Tailwind CSS 3.4
 - Efficient package management with PDM and PNPM
 - Hot reloading for both frontend and backend in development